xamarin/Xamarin.Social/GettingStarted.md

 ```

 The share UI asks the user to select the social account they'd like to
 share from, so you don't need to specify this.
-The share UI also allowa
+The share UI also allows
 the user to edit the item's text before it's posted.

 Not all services are able to share images, and some (crazy) services